 If the paper residue is still dry after you peeled off the top layer of the label, soak the jar again to soften the paper.

-Use a dull knife to scrape any paper left from the label.
+Use a scraper tool like this to scrape any paper left from the label.
 Once that’s all gone you’ll probably have some sticky residue left.

 After it has sat, the oil should have softened the glue.